 {\bf Curves for period 4.} There are many other points with unique address when $t$ becomes smaller!
 The overlap region will then be smaller and other periodic points appear outside $D.$ As Figure \ref{stufe4} indicates, the next parameter where a point with unique address separates from {\bf D} is around 0.57.
-At $t=s_2\approx .5698,$ the inverse of the Pisot number $\sigma\approx 1.7549$ with minimal polynomial $\beta^3-2\beta^2+\beta-1$ (Figure \ref{bc}), the equation $g_{1001}(t)=t$ holds.
-For $t<s_2$ we have the following periodic orbit of length 4 outside the overlap region $D.$
+At $t=s_2\approx .5698,$ the inverse of the Pisot number $\phi_2\approx 1.7549$ with minimal polynomial $\beta^3-2\beta^2+\beta-1$ (Figure \ref{bc}).
+It is easy to check that $\beta^5=\beta^4+1$ and hence $g_{1001}(t)=t.$ For $t<s_2$ we have the following periodic orbit of length 4 outside the overlap region $D.$